island-lang/island-lang.github.io/README.md

 ```isl
 [items where it < pivot]
 ```
-is an example of a **query comprehension**, which is a simpler, more limited form of a list or stream comprehension.
+is an example of a **query comprehension**, which is a simpler, but more limited form of a list or stream comprehension.

 Let's see how it works: